VinnyShankar/sqlalchemy-challenge/README.md

 ### - Climate App
 - Uses Flask to serve data from the hawaii.sqlite database to the user
 - Defined routes for:
-    * `Home Page`
+    * `/`
         - returns list of available url routes
-    * `Precipitation Data`
+    * `/api/v1.0/precipitation`
         - returns JSON list of dictionaries for latest 12 months of precipitation data with dates as keys and precipitation observations as values
+    * `/api/v1.0/precipitation_most_active_station`
+        - returns a JSON dictionary for latest 12 months of precipitation data for most active station with dates as keys and precipitation observations as values
+    * `/api/v1.0/stations`
+        - returns JSON list of stations
-    * `Station Data`
+    * `/api/v1.0/stations_advanced`
         - returns JSON list containing a dictionary for each station
         - dictionary keys: station id, station number, station name, station elevation, station latitude, station longitude
-    * `Temperature Observations`
+    * `/api/v1.0/tobs`
-        - returns a JSON list of the latest year of temperature data for the weather station with the highest number of observations
+        - returns a JSON list of the latest year of temperature data for the most active station
         - the JSON list contains one dictionary with dates as keys and `tobs` (observed temperatures) as values
+    * `/api/v1.0/tobs_only`
+        - returns a JSON list of only the `tobs` for the latest year of data for the most active station
-    * `User start date`
+    * `/api/v1.0/start`
         - returns an error message if user's date is out of range or not in YYYY-MM-DD format
         - returns a JSON list containing one dictionary of summary temperature statistics for dates between the user's start date & the latest date in the dataset
-        - dictionary keys: user's start date, latest date in the dataset, average temperature, maximum temperature, minimum temperature
+        - dictionary keys: user's start date, latest date in the dataset, average temperature (TAVG), maximum temperature (TMAX), minimum temperature (TMIN)
-    * `User start and end dates`
+    * `/api/v1.0/start/end`
         - returns an error message if user's dates are out of range, out of order, or not in YYYY-MM-DD format
         - returns a JSON list containing one dictionary of summary temperature statistics for dates between the user's start & the user's end date
-        - dictionary keys: user's start date, user's end date, average temperature, maximum temperature, minimum temperature
+        - dictionary keys: user's start date, user's end date, average temperature (TAVG), maximum temperature (TMAX), minimum temperature (TMIN)